obadx/muaalem-paper/paper-md/prepare-dataset.md

-## Data prepration
+## Data Preparation

-In ourder to prepare the data we have first to define the criteras at which to select data.
-We aim to collect recitations for the best rectiers over the world and use them as a refrence to judge quran learners.
-In out study we considered Hafs rawya only (رواية حفص) as it is the most popular rewaya in the world.
-We know that annotate data manuly gets big efforts and long time so we created 98% automated pipline to collect the data.
-Steps to collect the data are: (1) Chose a digitalized version quran script as base for building the project (2) Define creitera for hafs way.
-(3)Collect Exper recitations.
-(4) Segment Recitations on pause (وقف).
-(5) transcript parts.
-(6) Tasmeea (تسميع) validate collected data (7) Develop Qruan Phonetic script.
-We define a moshaf as a collection of recitations from the Whole quran for a specific reciter form chapter 1 to 114.
-Below is a table gahther statiscs
+To prepare the data, we first defined selection criteria.
+We aimed to collect recitations from the best reciters worldwide to serve as references for judging Quran learners.
+In our study, we considered only *Hafs* riwayah (رواية حفص) as it's the most popular recitation method globally.
+Recognizing that manual data annotation requires significant effort and time, we created a 98% automated pipeline for data collection.
+The steps are:
+(1) Choose a digitized Quran script as the project foundation
+(2) Define criteria for *Hafs* methodology
+(3) Collect expert recitations
+(4) Segment recitations at pause points (وقف)
+(5) Transcribe segments
+(6) Validate data through *Tasmee* (تسميع) Algrithm (7) Develop Quran Phonetic Script

+We define a *Moshaf* as a complete Quran recitation (chapters 1-114) by a specific reciter.
+Statistics are summarized below:

 | Moshaf ID | Hours         | Length |
 |-----------|---------------|--------|